Sggiz/matrix_tutorial/README.md

         scalar *data;
     } matrix;

-The `ok` boolean attribute indicates whether the matrice is valid. `n1` and `n2` represent the matrix' size and `data` holds the matrix' scalars (implemented as doubles).
+The `ok` boolean attribute indicates whether the matrix is valid. `n1` and `n2` represent the matrix' size and `data` holds the matrix' scalars (implemented as doubles).

 ### Functions